Subjects: green building, land use planning, sustainable cities, transportation, urban design

 Subjects: food, health, water, sustainable agriculture, toxics

 I acquire books at the intersection of human and environmental health.
 I am especially interested in food and agriculture, the microbiome, disease, and the effect of chemicals on our health.
 My favorite books deliver an important message through a compelling narrative or voice.
-Recent publications include Dan Fagin's Toms River (winner of the Pulitzer Prize-winning Toms River by Dan Fagin, Water is for Fighting Over by John Fleck, and Biting the Hands that Feed Us by Baylen Linnekin.
+Recent publications include Dan Fagin's Toms River (winner of the Pulitzer Prize), Carey Gillam's Whitewash (winner of the Rachel Carson Environment Book Award), and Mary Beth Pfeiffer's Lyme: The First Epidemic of Climate Change.
 I first joined Island Press in 2002 and I am now excited to develop our growing list on health.
 I have also worked at New York University Press and Academy Chicago Publishers.
 I hold an M.A. in writing from Johns Hopkins University and a B.A. in English literature from the University of Virginia.

 Subjects: conservation biology, ecology, restoration, forests and wildlife, climate change, oceans, science communication, sustainable living, environmental justice